Nanyte25/penconnectorlab/README.md

 ## Introduction

-- This reposistiry contains a Secure Social Media application for pentesters called `penconnector` the repository name is `peconnectorlab`.
+- This repository contains a Secure Social Media application for pentesters called `penconnector` the repository name is `peconnectorlab`.

 ### Installation